 Reinforce or reset performance expectations.

-Discuss development needs, to allow associates to grow, and succeed
+Discuss development needs, to allow associates to grow, and succeed.

 Strengthen trust and develop your team’s accountability.

 Formal Performance Check-Ins

 The Performance Check-In process is a focused conversation, documented in Workday.
 These formal reflection points are designed to reinforce clarity, accountability, and growth at several points throughout the year.
 Leaders can use this opportunity to foster or build upon ongoing coaching.